cfreer/PerfectTeam/reports/weekly_status_report_7.md

 - Look into potentially using machine learning for backend.

 #### Progress and Issues
+This week I continued working on the suggested players for teams features for quick add.
+I also added the functionality to remove players individually from the current team and fixed an issue for the salary cap editor by adding a limit to the input value.
+I have added the images to the Create Team page and will continue to work on adding the images for the Home page slideshow.
+In addition, I helped with fixing revisions from last week's feedback.
+I learned how to use another image when the original image link is broken.
+I had trouble removing a single player from the team by having each remove button associated with one player.
+I figured out how to add the function by adding a player's name as the id of each button.
+I am currently not stuck on anything and will continue working on finishing up the frontend features for our final release.

 #### Plans and Goals
+- Finish implementing frontend functionality features for our final release.
+- Help with the final release and video.

 ### 3. Caroline
 #### Goals From Last Week